Earth / Arts

 Together with a selection of approximately 50 of Chris’s finest images, TRACES features an essay by Emeritus Professor Tim Bonyhady, one of Australia’s foremost environmental lawyers and cultural historians.
 Chris also writes a short and powerful reflection on his love of the natural world and describes the very first moment when, as a boy standing in the plunging gorges of Kanangra Walls in New South Wales, he was mesmerised by ‘hazy-blue space and dizzying cliffs’ and despite having no words at the time he records that ‘those impressions would forever remain with me.’

-This short-run, large format (282mm × 320mm [landscape]), bespoke publication will be hard case cloth bound with 120 pages printed full-colour on a fully certified FSC coated paper stock.
-Pre-orders for TRACES will open in July 2025 with delivery scheduled for September 2025.
+This short-run, large format (282mm × 320mm [landscape]), bespoke publication is hard case cloth bound with 116 pages printed full-colour on a fully certified FSC coated paper stock.
+Pre-orders for TRACES are now open with delivery scheduled for September 2025.
 Profits from the book will support protection of Tasmania’s wild and endangered environments.

 Exhibition